solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 # Basic concepts

 In [Chapter 1](/tutorial/01-simple/README.md) and [Chapter 2](/tutorial/02-testing/README.md) you've learned how to write and validate a simple collector.
-Now we will introduce some more advanced concepts that version 2 of plugin-lib-go introduced to help developer build their plugins easier and faster.
+Now we will introduce more advanced concepts that version 2 of plugin-lib-go introduced, this will help developer build their plugins easier and faster.

 ## Tasks

-In typical situation plugins are controlled and managed by snap.
+In a typical situation plugins are controlled and managed by snap.
 In snap v3 (along with plugin-lib-go v2) user configures one or several tasks that will be requested from a single or several plugins.
 A single task contains information about configuration and requested metrics.
 When several tasks are requested from the same plugin, by default only one instance of plugin's binary will be run by snap.